smctighevcp/Packer/README.md

 * vm-templates - now loads PVSCSI Drivers via the mounted VMTools media for Windows Builds.
 * vm-templates - Reduced repeat files and code.
 * vm-templates - Improved and more consistent script files in configuration.

+## Things to Replace

+- autounattended.xml : ProductKey - VDYBN-27WPP-V4HQT-9VMD4-VMK7H (KMS Client Key) - If you are not using a KMS to licence your OS, change this as appropriate.
+- autounattended.xml : FullName - Change as required.
+- autounattended.xml : Organisation - Change as required.
+- autounattended.xml : AdministratorPassword - Change as required, currently a generic value in plain text.
+- photon-4.json : Passwords (including in the post install section) - Change as required, currently a generic value in plain text.
+- rhel.cfg : Passwords ()rootpw and user) - Change as required, currently a generic value in plain text.
+- os-configuration.sh : Change the logon banner to suit.
+- variables.pkr.hcl : Multiple - Change all default values as required.